 Improved understanding of the company and its progress

 - 4- Better understanding of productivity and motivation: Uncovering what drives motivation and productivity can help shape HR strategy, including training, performance management and other HR policies.
 For example if productivity of remote workers can be analyzed, then company’s policy of remote working can be fine-tuned.

-- 5- Better understanding of company culture: Sentiment and network analysis of anonimized communication between employees can help HR managers understand company morale and culture in detail.
-Since this requires analysis of confidential and personal data, care needs to be taken to ensure anonimity.
+- 5- Better understanding of company culture: Sentiment and network analysis of anonymized communication between employees can help HR managers understand company morale and culture in detail.
+Since this requires analysis of confidential and personal data, care needs to be taken to ensure anonymity.